Elevatory/ui5-basecontroller/README.md

 The following parameters are optional
 - `filters` should give an Array of OData filters( see sap.ui.model.Filter )
 - `urlParameters` should give an object of the query operation (see Query Documentation of OData)
 - `modelName` should give the name of the odata model.
 It is defaulted by constructor.

-__Need your Metadata as TypeScript Types?__ - Look at the [OData Typify Middleware](https://www.npmjs.com/package/@elevatory/odata-typify-middleware).

 ```typescript
 const filters = Filter[];